 Treetop Quest happily accepts walk-ins according to availability, however, reservations are highly recommended especially during peak hours.
-Tickets can be purchased online in advance.
-We do not take same day reservations online.
-If you are bringing a larger group and do not know an exact headcount please call the park to set up a group reservation.
+Tickets can be purchased online 24 hours in advance (save $2 per ticket buying online in advance).
+If you are bringing a larger group and do not know an exact headcount please call us at 404-277-6113 and we’ll set up your reservation!

 With a close approximate headcount we can set up your group reservation.
-A deposit holds the space for your group and the remaining balance is due based on the final headcount.
-Spaces are held and staff scheduled according to reservations, so we do not refund deposits if your group is significantly smaller than expected.
-You can find our entire deposit policy here.
+A deposit holds the space for your group and the remaining balance is adjusted based on the final headcount.
+An exact headcount is not required beforehand but spaces are held and staff scheduled according to reservations, so we do need a good estimate.

 Arrival and Check-In: